 That night, after Rosie fell asleep, we decided to focus on controlling what we could about her diagnosis: Rosie’s emotional development and self-esteem, and leaving behind the unfairness stance.
 Instead of focusing on fixing her baldness, we shifted to raising a little girl who loves herself unconditionally, hair or no hair.

 We came up with some friendly rules of engagement and dubbed them “Operation SPIRIT.”
 In the moment, after seeing a child point, stare, or even ask innocently “why is she bald?”
-Rosie has learned to do the following:
+Rosie has 6 ways to show others she loves herself.
+Here are her tips:

 These days, if you happen to look in our direction, you’ll see a beautiful little bald girl who makes up in confidence from what she lacks in hair.